tajjour/balanceU/README.md

 **Screenshot of Pair/Mob Programming:** See Part4_PairProgramming.jpg, in repo above, showing pair programming over Webex.

-**BDD Test Results:**
+**BDD Test:**
-The team completed three BDD tests using Cucumber and Selenium.
-See BDD test results  info and screenshot in the following document. **UPDATE WITH NEW DOC FOR PART 4**
+The team completed  BDD tests using Cucumber and Selenium.
+See cucumber folder under src/test/java/com/harvard/group3/cucumber.

+**Unit Tests**: See various test classes under src/test/java/com/harvard/group3.
+(New tests are all in CourseClassTest.java.)

 **Continuous Integration Solution & Continuous Deployment Solution:** See Part 3, above.
 We are still using Jenkins to automatically run tests, build, and deploy to the server.